amanda-ni/CarND-Behavioral-Cloning-P3/writeup_template.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

 To combat the overfitting, I modified the model so that additional ReLU's were inputted, and then I added Dropout at all different levels.
-Then, because the model was still very complex, I did a lot of early stopping (2-3 epochs), which ultimately provided the best results.
+Then, because the model was still very complex, I did a lot of early stopping (2-3 epochs).
+When I got a lot more data, then the early stopping was done later on.
+Interestingly, the car still drove off the road even with more data from run to run, which was puzzling to me.
+It just so happened that at times the final model didn't work, but the early stopped model *did*.

 For optimization, I used the Adam optimizer.
 Originally, since I thought that the steering angle was bounded by [-1, 1], I attached a `tanh` function but that turned out not to work out so well, since I required more minute steering values.